ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 details on colours.
 * `background`
 The background color.
 Note that this works currently only for chords and comments.

+The following printable items can have fonts associated.

 * `title`
 The font used for page titles.